 Here’s what’s happening in the markets today.

-The S&P 500 fell 0.2% early in Tuesday after the index ended slightly lower on Monday.
-The Nasdaq composite fell 0.3% on Tuesday.
+The S&P 500 rose 0.3% early in the session after declining slightly on Wednesday.
+The Nasdaq composite rose 0.3%.

+The Labor Department reported that initial claims for state unemployment benefits fell slightly last week to 385,000, down 14,000 from the previous week.

+Markets in Europe were slightly higher, with the Stoxx Europe 600 up 0.3 percent.
+The Bank of England forecast on Thursday that inflation in Britain would hit 4% in the last quarter of the year, a level that is double the central bank’s target.

-Oil prices fell as West Texas Intermediate, the benchmark for US crude, fell 2.7% to $ 69.37 per barrel.
+Oil prices rose Thursday, with West Texas Intermediate, the benchmark for US crude, up 0.5% to $ 68.52 per barrel.

-BMW fell about 5% while Stellantis, owner of Jeep, Peugeot and Fiat, rose about 5%.
-Both automakers reported sharp profit increases in their quarterly earnings report on Tuesday, but warned that a global semiconductor shortage continued to disrupt production.
+Robinhood fell more than 11% on Thursday after the company said early investors could sell up to 97.9 million shares over time.
+On Wednesday, the stock trading app’s shares rose 50% in their second day of big gains.

+Uber edged down early in Thursday, a day after its company’s results were released.
+It made a profit of $ 1.1 billion last quarter, but after adjusting for a one-time gain, its losses amounted to $ 509 million.

 #Heres #whats #happening #markets #today